 The Hellenistic period also produced sophisticated and elaborate architectural designs and structures.
 New complex buildings and monuments were built on a larger scale.
 Many palaces, mansions, and public monuments portrayed prestige and wealth.
 The large Mausoleum of Pergamon and the imposing lighthouse of Alexandria were some of the more advanced structures of this period.

 There was flourishing within philosophical thought.
 Several schools of thought, notably the Stoics, Skeptics, and Epicureans, became active and presented ideas on the ethical and metaphysical nature of human existence.
 According to Epicurus (d.
-270 BCE), the most important thing in life is the pursuit of pleasure and happiness, and the highest good is the serenity of soul and the absence of mental and physical pain.
+270 BCE), the most important thing in life is the pursuit of pleasure and happiness, and the highest good is the serenity of the soul and the absence of mental and physical pain.
 The Epicureans, who derived their metaphysics from Democritus, were materialistic because they denied the existence of spiritual substances.
-Epicurus believed that the basic property of all things were indivisible atoms and that change and growth are the result of the combination and separation of these particles.
-On this view, the soul was a material entity that would not survive the death of the body.
+Epicurus believed that the basic property of all things are indivisible atoms and that change and growth are the results of the combination and separation of these particles.
+On this view, the soul is a material entity that will not survive the death of the body.
 Neither did the gods intervene in human affairs.
 The Stoics emerged through Zeno (d.
-262) and came to emphasize duty and self-discipline as cardinal virtues.
+262 BCE) and emphasized duty and self-discipline as cardinal virtues.
 They claimed that all men are brothers under the fatherhood of one God and urged participation in public affairs as a duty for the citizen of the rational mind.
 Skepticism, founded by Pyrrho (d.
 270 BCE), taught that all knowledge is derived from sense perception and therefore must be both limited and relative.
 The skeptics argued that one could not prove anything and that because sense-impressions are deceptive people could never claim to be certain of the truth.
 They also believed that the most appropriate course of action in light of uncertainty is to suspend judgment as this leads to happiness.
-The Hellenistic period witnessed a healthy, passionate exchange of philosophical ideas.
+The Hellenistic period clearly witnessed a healthy and passionate exchange of philosophical ideas.